Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

 - __A small family of refugees crosses their path, asking for aid or information:__ the refugees are a family of farmers who barely escaped the disaster at the town.
 They're hungry, frightened, and desperate for help.
 The party could choose to aid them with food, protection, or information.

-___________

-#Master-Notes  [[Ymburg]] is a simple town.
-Here some possible scenarios :

-- The city, usually bustling with activity, has been mostly evacuated due to information passed down by the survivors.
-The party meets a group of guards that will help them get the necessary tools and information to continue the journey.
-- The city has fallen victim to a deadly plague.
-The party can choose to help, avoid the city altogether, or look for the source of the plague, perhaps finding a cure.

 ____